 No one is diagnosed with just psychosis.
-For instance, my son has been diagnosed with severe depression with some psychosis.
+For instance, my son has been diagnosed with severe depression with some psychosis and later he was diagnosed with Bipolar II with some psychosis.
 Others have been diagnosed with bipolar disorder with some psychosis.
 As you can see, psychosis is a symptom of various mental illnesses.
 I hope these examples help you to understand the difference between psychosis and schizophrenia.

 Some symptoms of psychosis or psychotic features

 - Hallucinations- Sees or hears things that no one else sees or hears.
 The most common type of hallucination is hearing voices.